Christian Brander

 Life & Medical Sciences

-Christian Brander obtained a PhD in Immunology at the University of Bern and completed his post-doctoral training at Harvard Medical School, focusing on T cell immunity to viral infections.
+Christian Brander obtained a PhD in Immunology at the University of Bern and completed his post-doctoral training at Harvard Medical School, focusing on T cell immunity to HIV.
 He led several international efforts to build HIV research capacities across Southern Africa and Central and South America.
-He joined ICREA in 2008 with an appointment at IrsiCaixa and as the scientific director of the Catalan HIV vaccine program HIVACAT.
-He is a co-inventor of the "HTI" immunogen, which was acquired by Gilead Sciences in 2024.
-He serves as a curator of the Los Alamos HIV Database and is an Associate Professor at the University of Vic.
+He joined ICREA in 2008 with an appointment at the IrsiCaixa Research Institute and as the scientific director of the Catalan HIV vaccine program HIVACAT.
+He is a co-inventor of the "HTI" immunogen, co-founder of AELIX Therapeutics and curator of the Los Alamos HIV Database.
+He serves on the SAB of the South African Brilliant Consortium and the IDORI Research Institute as well as the EDCTP-funded GREAT Consortium.
+He holds an appointment as Associate Professor at the University of Vic.

 Research interests

 Our group aims to understand the cellular immunity to viral infections in different disease contexts.
-Using detailed immune analysis and integrated -omics approaches, we seek to identify functional correlates of virus control and to explore the underlying cellular and molecular mechanisms that mediate such control.
-We combine immune assays with methylome, communicome and transcriptomics analyses to assess to what degree and at which stages of different viral infections the effector function profiles of virus-specific T cells are epigenetically controlled.
+Using complementary tools for immune analysis and integrated -omics approaches, we seek to identify functional correlates of effective antiviral immunity and to explore the underlying cellular and molecular mechanisms that mediate such virus control.
+We combine immune assays with epigenetics, communicome and transcriptomics analyses to assess to what degree and at which stages of different viral infections the effector function profiles of virus-specific T cells are epigenetically controlled.
 We are especially interested in understanding these mechanisms in lympho-proliverative and neurological diseases driven by these viral infections and pay special attention to TCR repertoires of the involved T cells and their antigen specificities.

 Selected publications